lnxchk/chefdk-fundamentals/scene_04.md

 -

-Let's change directories into the setup cookbook.
+Lets change directories into the setup cookbook.

 -

-We want to git to start tracking the entire contents of this folder and any subfolders.
-To do that with git you execute the command `git init` in the parent directory you want to start tracking in source control.
+We want git to start tracking the entire contents of this folder and any content in the subfolders.
+To do that with git you execute the command `git init` in the parent directory you want to start tracking.

 -